-There are many moments in the life of a business when legal issues arise, and it is at these times that you need a business lawyer Middletown, CT business owners rely on.
+There are many moments in the life of a business when legal issues arise, and it is at these times that you need a business lawyer Middletown, CT business owners rely on from Eric Lindh Foster Law, LLC.
 Finding and partnering with an attorney you trust is a great way to ensure that you and your business have the tools and advice you need to be successful at every stage of your company’s evolution.

 Starting a Business and Entity Formation

 You’ve got a great idea and an entrepreneurial spirit, but it takes more than that to get your venture off the ground.
 You’ll need smart business-related legal planning through an attorney-client partnership with an experienced lawyer.
-Our firm’s Middletown, CT business lawyer team is ready to discuss your business idea and help you choose the most appropriate structure for your company.
+Our firm’s team is ready to discuss your business idea and help you choose the most appropriate structure for your company.
 Options include:

 - Sole proprietorships